Murphiesson/Murphiesson/README.md

-Well, a part of me is here
+Well, a part of me is here...
-- I do not have an account on social networks, otherwise I will have nothing for you except a handful of nonsense ...
-- I try to design my blog :)

 "I now consider myself to be at the beginning of the beginning of making something serious"  -Vincent Van Gogh